celery/celery/docs/getting-started/first-steps-with-celery.rst

 .. _`SQLAlchemy`: http://www.sqlalchemy.org/
 .. _`Django`: http://djangoproject.com

-For this example we use the `rpc` result backend, which sends states back as transient messages.
+For this example we use the `rpc` result backend, that sends states back as transient messages.
 The backend is specified via the ``backend`` argument to :class:`@Celery`, (or via the :setting:`task_result_backend` setting if you choose to use a configuration module):